zf2timo/zf2timo.github.io/source/_posts/2016-08-28-Supporting-Zend-Service-Manager-Factories-for-V2-and-V3.md

     }
 }
 ~~~
-Please notice, i also removed the type Hinting from the Methods.
+Please notice, I also removed the type Hinting from the methods.
 This allows us to pass the ServiceManger V2 into the
-`__invoke` Method.
+`__invoke` method.

 ## Why dose it works

 This is really simple.
-The Service Manager checks in both Versions if the instantiated Factory supports the required Method.
+The ServiceManager checks in both versions if the instantiated Factory supports the required method.
-If the Method exists for the installed Version, it assumes, the Method is the factory method and calls it.
+If the method exists in the installed version, the ServiceManager assumes that the method is the factory method and executes it.